kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 </nlog>
 ```

-We than need to add the NLog ASP.NET Core package from NuGet:
+We then need to add the NLog ASP.NET Core package from NuGet:

 ```shell
 dotnet add package NLog.Web.AspNetCore